-In fact, 98% of Career Launchers who recently completed a Micro-Internship reported either building abilities or confidence related to Career Readiness as a result of the experience.
+In fact, over 98% of Career Launchers who recently completed a Micro-Internship reported either building abilities or confidence related to Career Readiness as a result of the experience.

 Those survey results are clear evidence that the students and recent graduates who are selected for projects don’t go into their Micro-Internships with perfected skills or astounding levels of confidence, but they pushed themselves to apply, and grew as a result.
 As you check out the available Micro-Internships on Parker Dewey, we hope you’ll do the same!
 Be honest and authentic about your interests and skills, and be open to trying new things.
 You never know what skills you could build, what confidence you could gain, and what you might find out you like!